matheus-pereira/elric/website/versioned_docs/version-27.1/MockFunctionAPI.md

 import SoundPlayer from '../sound-player';
 import SoundPlayerConsumer from '../sound-player-consumer';

-jest.mock('../sound-player'); // SoundPlayer is now a mock constructor
+elric.mock('../sound-player'); // SoundPlayer is now a mock constructor

-const SoundPlayerMock = SoundPlayer as jest.MockedClass<typeof SoundPlayer>;
+const SoundPlayerMock = SoundPlayer as elric.MockedClass<typeof SoundPlayer>;

 beforeEach(() => {
   // Clear all instances and calls to constructor and all methods: